risd-web/wd-winter18/README.md

 * All lectures are posted on Google Drive

 ## Exercises and Projects
-Exercises are in-class and take-home assignments to for practicing or extending material covered in class.
+Exercises are in-class / take-home assignments for practicing or extending material covered in class.
 Projects are larger assignments to shape your own content.
 There will be 4 projects over the course of the semester.

 ## Readings
 Readings will be assigned every week.
 We will discuss the readings in class, in relation to work out in the public and by your peers.
 Each student must submit 1 question to the class website the night before the assigned reading is due.
 Questions should be oriented for in-class discussion, directed to your fellow students.
 Be prepared to discuss the texts in class.